South Florida DACA recipients urge Trump to continue program

 If Trump ends the program, he is expected to allow the “Dreamers,” those who are here because of DACA, to stay in the U.S. until their work permits expire.

-South Florida politicians have also spoken out on why Trump and his administration should not end DACA.
-“President Trump needs to heed the call of CEOs, business leaders, elective leaders, community leaders across the country who fervently believe that these Dreamer kids should be able to stay in this country,” said Florida Representative Debbie Wasserman Schultz.
+South Florida politicians have also spoken out as to why they believe Trump and his administration should not end DACA.
+“President Trump needs to heed the call of CEOs, business leaders, elective leaders, community leaders across the country who fervently believe that these Dreamer kids should be able to stay in this country,” said Wasserman Schultz.

+“I ask the president, no matter what the decision he makes on this executive order, [to] work with the Congress to give these young people a permanent solution, something more valuable than the DACA executive order,” said U.S. Rep. Carlos Curbelo, R-Fla.

+Curbelo believes the DACA decision could actually push for positive change that provides Dreamers a path to citizenship.

 “The question here is: Who came first?” said City of Miami Mayor Tomas Regalado.
 “So, in Miami, everyone came from somewhere, and this is why the city has been a supporter of the Dreamers.”